momentim/CCC25/content/_index.md

 ---

 ### The good news of Jesus knows no bounds, a message of love and redemption reaching out to all people regardless of their background or circumstances.
-We gather for worship every **Sunday at 10:30** in the [Charleston Community Centre](contact/#charleston-community-centre).
+We gather for [worship services](/whats-on/sunday-services/) every **Sunday at 10:30** in the [Charleston Community Centre](contact/#charleston-community-centre).
 You are very welcome to join us and see how the message of the Bible brings hope and life to those who trust in Jesus.
 {{< youtube RbPMl5X5Bks >}}

 ## Charleston Community Church Vision